Faculty - Elizabeth Adan

 Photograph © 2013 Elizabeth Adan, all rights reserved

-“Seeing Things,” in Doris Salcedo (exhibition catalogue).
-Ed.
+“Seeing Things,” essay published in Doris Salcedo (exhibition catalogue), ed.
 Julie Rodrigues Widholm and Madeleine Grynsztejn.
-Chicago and London: MCA and The University of Chicago Press, 2015.
+Chicago and London: MCA and The University of Chicago, 2015.

-“Between Looking and Not Looking: Race, Spectacular Scenes and Counter-Spectacular Effects in Paul Pfeiffer’s Long Count Series,” in On Not Looking: The Paradox of Contemporary Visual Culture.
-Ed.
+“Between Looking and Not Looking: Race, Spectacular Scenes and Counter-Spectacular Effects in Paul Pfeiffer’s Long Count Series,” essay published in On Not Looking: The Paradox of Contemporary Visual Culture, ed.
 Frances Guerin.
 Routledge, 2015.

-“Envisioning a US Chicana/o Feminist Art History: The Work of Yolanda M. López,” paper for the “Imagining a US Latina/o Art History (II)” panel (chair: Adriana Zavala), College Art Association Annual Conference, New York, NY, February 14, 2015.
+“Envisioning a US Chicana/o Feminist Art History: The Work of Yolanda M. López,” paper delivered at the “Imagining a US Latina/o Art History (II)” session, College Art Association Annual Conference, New York, NY, 2015.

-“Feminist Art History and the Feminist Revolution: Revision, Recovery, and Inclusivity in “WACK!”” paper for the “Feminism Meets the Big Exhibition: 2005 Onwards” panel (chair: Hilary Robinson), College Art Association Annual Conference, New York, NY, February 13-16, 2013.
+“Feminist Art History and the Feminist Revolution: Revision, Recovery, and Inclusivity in “WACK!”,” paper delivered at the “Feminism Meets the Big Exhibition: 2005 Onwards” session, College Art Association Annual Conference, New York, NY, 2013.